 Tonight, we dine together at a local restaurant.

-This morning, join us for a boat ride on Tonle Sap Lake, where you’ll have a chance to glimpse a bit of the life of Cambodia’s river people.
+This morning, we'll take a buffalo cart ride followed by a boat ride on Tonle Sap Lake, where you'll have a chance to glimpse a bit of the life of Cambodia's river people.
 Floating fishing villages sprawl across the lakefront and everything is gliding by on the water.
 We'll float by thatched-roof houses on hollow bamboo poles, small markets, jewelry shops, and even a beauty parlor.
 Commerce goes on all across the water—women selling fruits and vegetables from a sampan, a skiff full of firewood, and fishermen selling their catch.
-The people who live on the water have tied their lives to the lake’s cycles, and they are constantly on the move as the water level rises or recedes throughout the year.
+The people who live on the water have tied their lives to the lake's cycles, and they are constantly on the move as the water level rises or recedes throughout the year.

-Tonle Sap means “Great Freshwater Lake,” and indeed this is one of the world’s geographical wonders, as well as the largest freshwater lake in Southeast Asia.
+Tonle Sap means “Great Freshwater Lake,” and indeed this is one of the world's geographical wonders, as well as the largest freshwater lake in Southeast Asia.
 If you are a birder, this is a world-renowned habitat for shorebirds.
-We end our tour with a visit to a floating village and then return to our hotel for lunch.
+After, we'll enjoy an ox-cart ride and visit a local's home before enjoying lunch in a local restaurant.

 You might spend the afternoon and dinner on your own.
 Perhaps you'll visit one of Siem Reap's markets.
 There are two major markets (psah) nearby—Psah Chas (Old Market), and Center Market, which offers numerous souvenir shops and craft stands along the riverside.